OMG—WTF is going on with all these acronyms?? SMH, IDK what anything even means!

-- CMK—Content Marketing Kit.
-A CMK is a branded landing page distributed via PR Newswire’s online syndication network.
-This page is meant to drive actions like lead generation and online purchasing.
+- CMK—Content Marketing Kit is a branded landing page distributed via PR Newswire’s online syndication network.

-- CBS—Custom Broadcast Solution.
-A CBS is a method to help target specific markets or demographics.
+- CBS—This is a MultiVu acronym for Custom Broadcast Solution, which is a method to help target specific markets or demographics.
 This can include a combination of earned and paid interviews and placements tailored to fit specific goals.